-- (viii) The District shall review such application and issue or deny the permit within thirty (30) days after a complete and properly prepared application is filed; and - (ix) If the District finds that the application is incomplete or improperly prepared, it shall return the application for correction.
+- (viii)Prior to submitting a final permit application, the applicant shallsubmit an application for a preliminary permit application, so as to allow the applicant to conduct the tests and analyses required for such wells. - (ix) For any permit that requires a hydrogeologic analysis report, such report shall be submitted to the District at least one hundred twenty (120) days prior to the submittal of a final permit application. - (viiix) The District shall review suchany application and issue or deny the permit within thirty (30) days after a complete and properly prepared application is filed; and - (ixi) If the District finds that thean application is incomplete or improperly prepared, it shall return the application for correction.
 If the correction is not made within sixty (60) days, or an extension is not granted, the application shall be cancelled.
 All permits shall be issued with or without conditions attached or denied not later than thirty (30) days after receipt by the District of a complete and properly prepared application.
 A permit issued shall specify all regulations and controls adopted by the District relevant to the construction or utilization of the proposed water well.
 No refund of any application fees shall be made regardless of whether the permit is issued, canceled, or denied.
-The District shall transmit one copy of each permit issued to the Director of the Department of Natural Resources.

-Rule 2 Classes of Well Permits and Required Hydrogeologic and Water Quality Information

-- (a) Any person who proposes to construct a well requiring a permit shall be required to provide certain hydrogeologic and water quality information before a water well permit may be approved.
-The District shall provide guidelines for required reports which shall be submitted to the District with each permit application. - (b) Class 1 Permit: - (i) Applies to any proposed well to be located in a Ground Water Reservoir, that is designed to pump more than 50 gallons per minute and less than 1000 gallons per minute and pump less than 250 acre-feet of water per year; - (A) The requirements for a Class 1 permit shall be as follows and shall be included with the application: - (1) Water quality samples to be collected at the end of a 24-hour pump test.
-Any well must be pumped at 100% of its designed rate.
-The samples shall be submitted to a qualified laboratory for an analysis of sodium, chloride and total dissolved solids. - (c) Class 2 Permit: - (i) Applies to any proposed well to be located in a Ground Water Reservoir designed and constructed to pump 1000 gallons per minute or more, or pump 250 acre-feet or more water per year; - (A) The requirements for a Class 2 permit shall be as follows and shall be included with the application: - (1) A copy of the well log to determine geologic formation; - (2) An accurate static water level measurement to estimate saturated thickness of the aquifer;
+The District shall transmit one copy of each permit issued to the Director of the Department of Natural Resources. - Rule 2 Classes of Well Permits and Required Hydrogeologic and Water Quality Information - (a) Any person who proposes to construct a well requiring a permit shall be required to provide certain hydrogeologic and water quality informationreports before a final water well permit may be approved, as is provided below.
+The District may verify the information contained within such reports by whichever methods it deems necessary, including but not limited to reviewing the reports, consulting with a third--party to review the reports, and commissioning its own independent hydrogeologic and water quality analyses.
+The District shall provide guidelines for required reports which shall be submitted to the District with each permit application. - (b) Class 1 Permit: - (i) Applies to any proposed well to be located in a Groundwater Reservoir, that is designed to pump more than 50 gallons per minute-, andbut less than 1000 gallons per minute, and or pump less than 250 acre-feet of water per year; - (A) The requirements for a Class 1 permit shall be as follows and shall be included with the application: